Maisy-ML/nasr-service-model/draft-chen-nasr-service-model-00.md

 ### Security environment

 NASR is to route data on top of trusted devices, trusted operating environments, trusted links and trusted services only, therefore, users can have security requirements for each node in the path, including software and hardware.

 The security environment here refers to the security of logical nodes.

 Node Type: NFV or Hardware.

-Path: Authentication, Encryption.(RFC8049)
+Path: Authentication, Encryption.<RFC 8049>

-Connection: Maximal occupancy level, Isolation, Diversity.(RFC9543)
+Connection: Maximal occupancy level, Isolation, Diversity.<RFC 9543>

-Security service type: firewall,DPI/IPS,attack-mitigation(anti-DDos),WAF.
-Including Processing latency and performance of security capabilities.
+Security service type: Access control, Integrity Protection, firewall,IDS/IPS,attack-mitigation(anti-DDos) and so on.
+Each type of security service requires two SLE parameters, processing latency and performance of security capabilities.

 Defense perception: self defense perception, responsible for dynamically discovering security issues caused by self defects and external attacks.